 Alright, I think I've sufficiently bored you.
-So good bye and I hope you enjoy reading my work!
+So goodbye and I hope you enjoy reading my work!

 Books I have on site (so far):

 The Apprentice- This is about Will, a 17-year-old, former-sailor who becomes an apprentice for an old friend of his father's in Boston in 1773.
 He prints and delivers newspapers every day and learns of a group called the Sons of Liberty.
-It's against the law for an apprentice to join any political groups or do anything without their master's permission, but he can't ask his master if he can join the Sons becouse his master is a British gentleman and the Sons of Liberty are against the British, so he secretly joins the group.
+It's against the law for an apprentice to join any political groups or do anything without their master's permission, but he can't ask his master if he can join the Sons because his master is a British gentleman and the Sons of Liberty are against the British, so he secretly joins the group.
 Will his will to fight for freedom destroy the love he has for a British Gentleman's daughter?
 Would he risk becoming her enemy to fight for what he believes in?
 FINISHED!